-Derivative financial instruments comprise derivatives used to hedge against risk and derivatives not designated as hedging instruments.
-All derivatives are measured at fair value and are presented separately in notes (33) and (46).
+Derivative financial instruments comprise derivatives in effective hedges and derivatives not designated as hedging instruments.
+All derivatives are measured at fair value and are presented separately in notes (34) and (47).

 The fair value is determined with the help of measurement software in IT systems using the discounted cash flow method and taking into account credit value adjustments and debt value adjustments.